Unsigned Integers

 Bits are packed in little-endian order, with the least significant bit having the smallest index and the most significant bit having the largest index.

-of that integer.
+slice takes an unsigned integer UInt w, along with a range, and returns a slice UInt v of that integer.
 The range is inclusive at the start and exclusive at the end.
-For instance, if x :: UInt 8
+For instance, if x :: UInt 8, then slice x (2, 4) would return a UInt 2 representing the 3rd and 4th bits of x.

 The type of the resulting integer has to be declared explicitly.
 Here's an example program: